d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 2. What are the observational units?
 \rgs

 3. What variables are recorded?
-Give the type and role of each.
+Give the type (categorical or quantitative) and role (explanatory or response) of each.
 \rgs
 \rgs